ericsonga/APCSAReview/_sources/OOBasics/ooInheritanceAndInterfaces.rst

     -   ``E remove(int index)`` removes the item at the index and shifts remaining items to the left (to a lower index)

 Interfaces make it easy to write general methods that use the methods defined in the interface.
-For example, in Java, you can sort objects of any class that implements the ``Comparable`` interface.
-The ``Comparable`` interface just specifies the ``int compareTo(T o)`` method which will return a negative number if the current object is less than the passed one, 0 if they are equal, and a positive number if the current object is greater than the passed one.
-How do you compare two objects of any class?
-It really depends on both the class and the context.
-How do you compare two people for example?
-In one context you might use last name and then first name.
-In other context you might use age.
-The class that implements the interface defines how to compare the objects when it provides the method body for the method defined in the interface.